 Limitations on certain cross-default rights (Section 2)

 Section 2 of the 2018 Protocol includes explicit terms in covered QFCs that prohibit an end-user from exercising a range of cross-default rights that are related to the entry into proceedings by an affiliate of their Regulated Entity counterparty under Chapter 11 of the Bankruptcy Code or the Federal Deposit Insurance Act ("FDIA").
 These restrictions do not apply to default rights that occur with respect to the Regulated Entity directly.
 For completeness, we note that, with respect to credit enhancements (e.g., guarantees, collateral arrangements and letters of credit) provided by an affiliate that supports a covered QFC, the restrictions in Section 2 only apply during the stay period (which is the longer of one business day and 48 hours), although this may be extended or become permanent in certain circumstances.
 For instance, the stay period will become permanent where, very broadly, the applicable affiliate credit enhancement as well certain assets of the affiliate are successfully transferred to a third party and such third party continues to satisfy its obligations under the credit enhancement.
+Section 2 also permits a Regulated Entity to transfer a credit enhancement and overrides any restrictions on such a transfer, assuming certain creditor protections are satisfied.

 Adherence to the 2018 Protocol opened on August 22, 2018.
 The text of the 2018 Protocol as well as further information on the 2018 Protocol, including frequently asked questions, is available on the ISDA Website.